minseok127/atomsnap/README.md

 This library is designed to atomically manage multiple versions of a specific object in a multi-threaded environment.
 It provides wait-free access to atomic versions and ensures the safe freeing of versions.
 Multiple readers obtain a pointer immediately without failure.
 Multiple writers can decide whether to update the pointer instantly without failure using TAS or to use CAS with a retry mechanism, depending on the requirements of the application.

 Acquiring and releasing a version should always be done as a pair.
 Avoid acquiring repeatedly without releasing.
 If the gap between acquisitions and releases for the same version exceeds the range of uint16_t (0xffff), the behavior becomes unpredictable.
+However, as long as this gap does not widen, there are no restrictions on accessing the same version.

 # Build
 ```